Configure OCI load balancers

 CNAME host: www.[your external name], target: load balancer ip address

-Load balancers can be tested using a header based application.
-Complete this section if an application does not already exist for www.[external domain].com.
+3. Test the load balancer using a header-based application.
+Complete this section if an application doesn't already exist for www.[external domain].com:

 A meaningful name for the application (for example, Load Balancer Header Test).